Stochastic conformal flows in even dimensions: Dirichlet form analysis

-\begin{proposition}[\cite{FOT11}, Chapters 4 and 7] if $\CE$ is a regular Dirichlet form on $L^2 (X, m)$, then there is an $m$-symmetric Hunt process on $(X, \CB (X))$ with associated Dirichlet form $\CE$.
+\begin{proposition}[\cite{FOT11}, Chapters 4 and 7] If $\CE$ is a regular Dirichlet form on $L^2 (X, m)$, then there is an $m$-symmetric Hunt process on $(X, \CB (X))$ with associated Dirichlet form $\CE$.
 Moreover: \begin{enumerate}[(i)] \item If $\CE$ is local, then this Hunt process is a diffusion.
-This means that it has continuous paths for quasi-every starting point in $X$. \item If $\CE$ is strongly local, then this diffusion is not killed inside $X$ for quasi-every starting point in $X$. \end{enumerate} \end{proposition}
+This means that for quasi-every starting point in $X$, the process is almost surely continuous up to the (possibly infinite) time it is killed. \item If $\CE$ is strongly local, then this diffusion is not killed inside $X$ for quasi-every starting point in $X$.
+In other words, if $\zeta$ is the random time at which the process is killed, then almost surely either $\zeta = \infty$ or the left limit of the process at $\zeta$ is not in $X$. \end{enumerate} \end{proposition}

 \begin{remark} In the above proposition we used the term ``quasi-every" point in $X$.
 This is a notion of largeness related to the Dirichlet form $\CE$.
 A precise definition can be found in \cite{FOT11}; here we simply note that quasi-every implies $m$-almost every.
 One could strengthen Definition \ref{weak-sol} by replacing ``almost every $z \in \CM$" with ``quasi-every $z \in \CM$" and Theorem \ref{main-theorem} would still hold.
 For simplicity, we will ignore the distinction between these two terms and stick to the ``$m$-almost every" terminology.